-The FDA “Botanical Drug Development Guidance for Industry" opens doors for botanical products like herbal medicines and cannabis-derived products to develop into prescription drugs; if a drug product is a single plant or from a mix of plants, the Guidance waives the requirement of
+The FDA's "Botanical Drug Development Guidance for Industry" represents a significant opportunity for botanical products, including herbal medicines and cannabis-derived products, to potentially evolve into prescription drugs.
+Under this guidance, if a drug product is derived from a single plant or a mixture of plants, certain traditional requirements are waived, including the need to:

 Botanical Drug Facts:

-ABDA promotes FDA botanical drug guidance and collaborates with entities around the globe to advance the research and development of herbal medicines.
-Developing already-known safe and effective herbal medicines to botanical drugs through the FDA IND process is an efficient drug development pathway.
+The ABDA (American Botanical Drug Association) plays a crucial role in promoting the FDA's botanical drug guidance and actively collaborates with various organizations worldwide to further the research and development of herbal medicines.
+Their efforts focus on advancing the transformation of well-established, safe, and effective herbal medicines into botanical drugs through the FDA Investigational New Drug (IND) process.
+This approach is could be a new and efficient drug development pathway.